oeh-tnf/JKU-Games-Page/03_turniere.md

     <figcaption></figcaption>
 </figure>

-Compete for glory and fame (and little goodies) in one of our tournaments.<br>
 To participate in a tournament, simply get yourself a free ticket using the button below!
 This helps us plan ahead and guarantees you to get a spot.
 Left-over spots can also be booked during the event as well.